 New England Sustainable Craft Beverage Program Launches with Five Maine Brewers

-The New England Sustainable Craft Beverage Program kicks off with five Maine breweries as environmental leaders in the craft beverage sector.
+The New England Sustainable Craft Beverage Program kicks off with four Maine breweries as environmental leaders in the craft beverage sector.

 The New England Sustainable Craft Beverage Program is the result of an EPA Pollution Prevention (P2) project led by the New England Environmental Finance Center (New England EFC) to provide technical assistance to the Maine Craft Beverage sector on source reduction opportunities that can increase environmental, economic, and social (triple bottom line) performance.
 Through the implementation of continuously improving sustainability practices, industry benchmarking, and sharing of research, this program is helping the industry become more competitive in a water and waste-intensive industry.
 Free technical assistance is available from the New England EFC to help brewers become more sustainable and save money in the process.